RobertGaugl/Template_LaTeX_IEE_Presentations/README.md

 # IEE LaTeX Presentation Template

-This repository contains a **LaTeX Beamer presentation template** developed by the Institute of Electricity Economics and Energy Innovation (IEE).
+This repository contains a **LaTeX Beamer presentation template** developed by the Institute of Electricity Economics and Energy Innovation (IEE) at Graz University of Technology.
 It provides a consistent and professional design style for presentations related to the institute's courses, lectures, and research activities.

 <p align="center">
   <img src="figures/Slides.png" alt="Example Slides" width="80%" /></br>